The number platforms to build an ecommerce store is mind numbing.

 One thing you have to pay for which I don’t like is real-time shipping rates.
 If you want to integrate USPS with WooCommerce to get real-time shipping rates, there’s an official WooCommerce extension for $79.
 Or you could get a third-party plugin.
 US Postal Service USPS Woocommerce Shipping Plugin costs about $20.

-- Social selling is built-in
+- Social selling is built-in to the core plugin

 - Syncing multi-channel selling is free